 Demo vehicles are relatively new, but some may have been driven off-road or have more kilometres on them than usual.
 Inspecting the vehicle for any signs of wear and tear is important prior to making your purchase.
 Here’s what you should look out for:

-Listen for to the engine for any strange noises.
+- Listen to the engine for any strange noises.

 If you’re unsure of what to look for, take the vehicle to a mechanic or bring a friend who is car-savvy to help you.